pingidentity/pf-authn-js-widget/README.md

  - social login
  - multi-factor authentication

- A full list of the supported integration can be found [here](/docs/supportedIntegrations.md).
+ A full list of the supported integrations can be found [here](/docs/supportedIntegrations.md).

 The widget is a ready-to-use drop-in bundle with a CSS and customizable templates.
 This alternative to PingFederate templates provides a sign-in experience as a single page application.